michaelbaluja/PyCurator/README.md

 The run page provides high level status updates in the main window.
 These include the beginning and end of processes, rate-limiting issues, runtime completion, and saving confirmation.
 Below are real-time status updates for the specific query being completed as well as a progress bar for the high level task.
-During tasks that have a fixed duration, such as metadata querying or some webscraping, a fixed-length progress bar will show the progression of output.
+During tasks that have a fixed duration, such as metadata querying or some web scraping, a fixed-length progress bar will show the progression of output.
 During tasks that have an indeterminate duration, a cycling task bar will be present to represent continued progress.